About Pupil Premium

 The impact of the spending on pupils for whom the pupil premium was paid

-The table below shows the progress of those pupils in the school eligible for the pupil premium compared with the rest of the school.
-The charts below show progress across English, Maths and Science.
+The table below shows the progress of the seven pupils in School eligible for the pupil premium compared with the rest of the School.
+The charts below show progress across all subjects taught at Hamilton Lodge.
+The data below excludes the three Further Education students allocated PP.